ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 That seems like good code to me - it’s even documented!
 However, since LLMs can’t reason, and repeat training data, it’s essential to read and test your code first.

 The moment we are all waiting for, does it really work?

-Let’s try it first with a test folder with only a few files in it, which will need to be renamed from filename.txt to draft_filename.txt.
-1. Copy the output from Table 16 (without the ```bash ``` text wrapper), and paste it in a new file called: “rename_files.sh”.
-2. Open a terminal window and type: . rename_files.sh.
-It will ask to enter a folder name, e.g. test. and hit enter.

-3. The script seems to run fine.
-You will see the message: Files renamed successfully.
-When you look into the test folder, notice that all the files were perfectly renamed to draft_filename.txt.

 It worked!

 ### Prompts for explaining code

 As a developer when you work in teams you have to read someone else’s code.
 Gemini can help you with this as well.
-Let’s take the code output from Table 16, remove the comments and ask the large language model to explain what’s happening, See Table 17:
+Let’s take the code output from Table 16, remove the comments and ask the large language model to explain what’s happening

 ### Prompts for translating code